Vyral/base-template/_posts/2019-07-16-start-your-real-estate-investment-career-off-right-with-these-5-tips.md

 Now, these five tips are valuable—but they are only a start.

-If you're seriously considering real estate investing, I'd advise you to first take a look at some of the great homes available around the Orange County area.
-And if this gets your investment appetite going, give me a call.
+If you're seriously considering real estate investing, I'd advise you to first [take a look at some of the great homes available around the Orange County area.](http://www.alexyuteam.com/){: target="_blank"} And if this gets your investment appetite going, give me a call.
 There are two reasons why.&nbsp;

 First, I can give you my impressions about which types of homes (and in which neighborhoods) might make for a sensible first investment.&nbsp;